OpenChannelSSD/liblightnvm/README.md

 will have all new functionality and fixes sent upstream to LightNVM.

-Also, it is necessary to have an Open-Channel SSD that supports LightNVM commands.
+Also, it is necessary to have an Open-Channel SSD that supports LightNVM command set.
 For testing purposes you can use QEMU.
 Please checkout [2] to get Keith Busch's qemu-nvme with support for Open-Channel SSDs.
 Documentation on how to setup LightNVM and QEMU can be found in [3].
 Refer to [4] for LightNVM sanity checks.